danishprakash/danishpraka.sh/pages/posts/build-docker-image-from-scratch.md

 ]
 ```

-The file above can have multiple entries for each image, in our case, we have just one image with the `latest` tag.
+The file above can have multiple entries for each image, in our case, we have just one image with the `scratch` tag.
 We refer to that image name and tag, along with the config and the layer archive our image will use.

 At this point, we have the following files:
 ```